 Custody and Support Are Directly Connected.
 You Cannot Separate the Two.

-Here is something many parents do not understand until it is too late: the amount of custody time you have directly affects how much child support is paid.
+Here is something many parents do not understand until it is too late.
+The amount of custody time you have directly affects how much child support is paid.
 More time with the child generally means less support paid out.
 Less time generally means more support paid.

 In a typical California situation, the parent who spends most of the day-to-day time with the child, handling meals, school pickups, homework, bedtime routines, earns less income.
 The higher-earning parent tends to be the one with less daily time but more weekend or activity-based time.
-The court recognizes this reality and adjusts the support calculation accordingly.

-What does this mean in practice?
-Some higher-earning parents try to increase their custody time specifically to lower their support payment.
 California courts are very familiar with this tactic.
 When a custody change is clearly about money rather than the child’s wellbeing, judges take notice.
 And those court battles are expensive, stressful, and slow.

 Before making any custody decisions, understand exactly how they affect your support obligation.
 A forensic accountant can model different scenarios, so you see the real financial picture before you step into that courtroom.

-How to Get Child Support Ordered in California.
+How to Get Child Support Ordered in California?

 Child support does not start automatically the moment parents separate.
 You must take a step.
 Here is how it works depending on your situation: